 As at 31 March 2018, the Group had available-for-sale investments in the aggregate initial investment cost of approximately HK\$28.21 million, which consists of 4 unlisted investment funds domiciled in Luxembourg and Hong Kong, 26 listed investment funds domiciled in Luxembourg, the Ireland, the United States, the United Kingdom, the Cayman Islands and Hong Kong and 2 unlisted equity securities investment in Hong Kong.
-During the Year, the Group recorded a loss on disposal of available-for-sales investments with an amount of approximately HK\$0.07 million and impairment loss recognised in respect of available-for-sale investments with an amount of approximately HK\$0.75 million.
-As at 31 March 2018, the Group had available-for-sale investments, amounted to approximately HK\$27.65 million as non-current assets (2017: Nil) of which HK\$26.15 million was measured at fair value for fund investments and HK\$1.50 million was measured at cost for unlisted equity securities.
-The details of available-for-sale investments are set out in note 20 to the consolidated financial statements.
+The Group had available-for-sale investments, amounted to approximately HK\$27.65 million as non-current assets of which HK\$26.15 million was measured at fair value for fund investments and HK\$1.50 million was measured at cost for unlisted equity securities.
+Upon adoption of HKFRS 9, the Group had reclassified the available-for-sale investments to Financial Asset at Fair Value Through Other Comprehensive Income ("FVTOCI") and Financial Asset at Fair Value Through Profit or Loss ("FVTPL"), therefore no available-for-sale investments as at 31 March 2019.
+The details of available-for-sale investments are set out in note 20a to the consolidated financial statements.